-Easy, fresh, 5-ingredient beet salad with lemon and mint.
+Easy, fresh, 5-ingredient beet salad with lemon & mint.
 Perfect in the summer (or switch the fresh mint to dried herbs in the winter), the salad is naturally vegan and Paleo-friendly.

 I love beets.
 My husband does not.
 We’ve nevertheless managed to make our marriage work.